mattattui/site-builder/README.md

    is placed into the template variable called `$content` (or `{{content}}` in Twig).

-3. Run `php rebuild.php` to render every file and save it to the `output` folder.
+3. Run `php sitebuilder.php rebuild` to render every file and save it to the `output` folder.